-\Staff on-costs include Return to Work SA levies and superannuation contributions.
+Staff on-costs include Return to Work SA levies and superannuation contributions.
 The Hospital makes contributions to several State Government and externally managed superannuation schemes.
 These contributions are treated as an expense when they occur.
 There is no liability for payments to beneficiaries as they have been assumed by the respective superannuation schemes.
 The only liability outstanding at reporting date relates to any contributions due but not yet paid to the South Australian Superannuation Board and externally managed superannuation schemes.

-As a result of an actuarial assessment performed the DTF, the portion of long service leave taken as leave is 38% and the average factor for the calculation of employer superannuation on-costs is 9.8%.
-These rates are used in the employment on-cost calculation.
+As a result of an actuarial assessment performed by DTF, the percentage of the proportion of long service leave taken as leave is 38%, and the average factor for the calculation of employer superannuation cost on-costs is 9.8%.
+These rates are used in the staff on-cost calculation.